 Pre-print – the author’s manuscript before amendments from peer review

-Predatory journal – a journal or publisher that aggressively targets academics and researchers
+Predatory journal – a journal or publisher that aggressively targets academics and researchers.
+Also known as ‘deceptive’ publishing, as these journals do not actually undertake peer review.

 Publisher’s PDF – version that appears on publisher’s website after publication, including publisher copy-editing, proof corrections, layout and typesetting.
-Also known as ‘final version of record’.
+Also known as ‘version of record’.

 REF – Research Excellence Framework